Governance/rtgov/samples/jbossas/ordermgmt/app/Readme.txt

-	order2 - Invalid order for LAPTOP, from customer Fred, due to item not being available order3 - Valid order for JAM, from customer Fred, which results in a delay causing SLA violations order4 - Valid order for BUTTER, from customer Joe fredpay - Fred makes a payment
+	order2 - Invalid order for LAPTOP, from customer Fred, due to item not being available order3 - Valid order for JAM, from customer Fred, which results in a delay causing SLA violations order4 - Valid order for BUTTER, from customer Joe order5bad - Invalid order, resulting in a schema validation exception, converted into a 'Situation' if ordermgmt/epn quickstart is deployed on the RTGov server fredpay - Fred makes a payment

 The 'count' property represents the number of requests that will be sent - the default value is 1.